moppletop/Domain-Driven-Design-Prototype/README.md

 2. Asynchronous event listeners are driven off a message stream, not a database table

 While every module of this framework is abstracted out.
-The default implementation uses a [Apache Kafka](https://kafka.apache.org/) event stream coupled with [PostgreSQL](https://www.postgresql.org/).
+The default implementation uses an [Apache Kafka](https://kafka.apache.org/) event stream coupled with [PostgreSQL](https://www.postgresql.org/).
-This means events are driven off the PostgreSQL transaction logs and not a separate call to Kafka or any other messaging implementation.
+This means events are driven off the PostgreSQL replication logs and not a separate call to Kafka or any other messaging implementation.
 Thus, greatly reducing transaction complexity.

 Since an external messaging technology standard is used, the domain is not tied to one